ibm-cloud-docs/schematics/vsi-usecase.md

 ## Prerequisite
 {: #vsi-prereq}

-You can execute the use case by using command line or user interface by completing the provided prerequisite.
+You can execute the use case by using command line or user interface by completing these prerequisite.

-* A VSI instance in a running or stopped state, for more information, about VSI instance, refer to [Getting started with VPC](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console).
+* A VSI instance is in a running or stopped state, for more information, about VSI instance, refer to [Getting started with VPC](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console).
 * VSI instance ID and instance IP.
 You can extract your VSI instance IP, and password from your user account.
 * IAM token with access to the instance.
 The IAM token is optional when the action is running in the same account as of VSI.
 * The bearer token for authenticating.
 You can create the bearer token from command line, for more information, about access and authentication, refer to [access token](/docs/key-protect?topic=key-protect-retrieve-access-token).